gnif/LookingGlass/doc/module.rst

 Loading
 ~~~~~~~

-For VM->VM mode, run:
+For VM → VM mode, run:

 .. code:: bash

    insmod kvmfr.ko

-For VM->host mode with dmabuf, instead of creating a shared memory file,
+For VM → host mode with dmabuf, instead of creating a shared memory file,
 load this module with the parameter ``static_size_mb``.
 For example, a
 32 MB shared memory device can be created with: